DataDog/dd-trace-dotnet/docs/MIGRATING.md

 Also note that the implementation types from all public APIs have changed.
 For example, `ISpan.Context` returns an `ISpanContext` instance, but this is no longer `SpanContext`.

-#### .NET Core 2.0 no longer works with automatic or custom instrumentation

-**What changed?**
-Instrumenting a .NET Core 2.0 application with automatic instrumentation will no longer work, and will not produce traces.

-**Why did we change it?**
-Microsoft dropped support for .NET Core 2.0 in 2018, and [it is EOL for the .NET tracer](https://docs.datadoghq.com/tracing/trace_collection/compatibility/dotnet-core/).

-**What action should you take?**
-If you are using .NET Core 2.0, we strongly suggest upgrading to a newer version of .NET/.NET Core.
-If you cannot upgrade, you can continue to use the 2.x.x version of the .NET tracer, but you will receive no feature updates or bug fixes.

 #### Changes to default settings

 **What changed and why?**